 Writing SEO Content: Keep it Short and Sweet

-To optimize your content for scanning instead of reading, keep paragraphs anywhere from 1 to 5 sentences long.
+To optimize your creative content for scanning instead of reading, keep paragraphs anywhere from 1 to 5 sentences long.
 White space is your friend, so don’t shy away.
 The more whitespace on a page, the easier it is to scan your content, which your audience will appreciate.

 Apply the same principle to the number of paragraphs below a subheader.
 Try not to exceed five paragraphs, although there may be some wiggle room depending on how long your paragraphs are.